 Modern architecture is often associated with the horror genre.
-In fiction and film, high-rise towers and concrete buildings form the backdrop to terrifying stories of dystopias.
-Ikon presents new and recent work by contemporary artists exploring the relationship between the aesthetics of architectural modernism and horror.
+In fiction and film, high-rise towers and concrete buildings form the backdrop to terrifying stories of dystopia.
+Ikon presents new and recent work by 20 UK and international contemporary artists exploring the relationship between architectural modernism and horror.

-The exhibition takes Birmingham as its starting point, a city renowned for its brutalist architecture, and brings together work by regional, UK and international artists.
-It considers how these artists unpack the often-contested legacies of modernist buildings through the lens of horror by linking its tropes (suspense, darkness) with qualities of modernist design.
-Configured in dialogue with the architecture of Ikon’s galleries, it will take viewers on a journey that highlights how the design and features of a building can shape not only our movement and perception, but also our deepest fears.
+The exhibition takes Birmingham as its starting point, a city renowned for its brutalist architecture.
+It considers how these artists unpack the troubled histories and legacies of modernist buildings through the lens of horror by linking its tropes (suspense, darkness, fear) with qualities of modernist design.
+Configured in dialogue with the architecture of Ikon’s galleries, it takes viewers on a journey that highlights how the design and features of a building can shape not only our movement and perception, but also our deepest fears.

 Artists include: Laëtitia Badaut Haussmann, Simon & Tom Bloor, Ruth Claxton, Shezad Dawood, Ola Hassanain, Ho Tzu Nyen, Richard Hughes, Karim Kal, Kihlberg & Henry, Firenze Lai, Diego Marcon, Ismael Monticelli, NT, Amba Sayal-Bennett, Seher Shah, Monika Sosnowska, Maria Taniguchi, Abbas Zahedi.